facebook/react/docs/docs/refactor/00-table-of-contents.md

 - Component lifecycle
 - Browser support and polyfills

-Working with your development and production environments
+Working with your environment
 - CDN-hosted React
 - Using master
 - In-browser JSX transform
-- Precompiled JSX
+- Productionizing: precompiled JSX
 - Helpful open-source projects

 Integrating with other UI libraries